-)-- Baltimore’s Full Circle Dance Company has invested a full year exploring controversial and provocative issues related to body image.
+Full Circle Dance Company has invested a full year exploring controversial and provocative issues related to body image.
 The result of this journey is B.A.R.E., a performance of new works by seven choreographers, each with a unique perspective on anxieties, stereotypes, and secrets related to the body.
 B.A.R.E. will premiere November 4 and 5 at 7:30 pm at the Baltimore Museum of Art.
-Race, prostitution and sexual power, the fashion industry, and even dancers’ own relationships with their primary artistic tools are among the themes investigated in the new works.
+Race, prostitution and sexual power, the fashion industry, and even dancers’ body perceptions are being revealed.

 *A dance of frustration at the absurdity of “one size fits all” clothing labels.
 Parts of this dance take place in a department store dressing room, where efforts to find a fit reach fevered hilarity.

 *A dance that considers contemporary fashion images of women as well as the story of Saartjie Bartman, the African woman exhibited in 19th-century Europe as “The Hottentot Venus.”

 *A work built from the words and worries of ordinary citizens, who shared their body secrets with the choreographer via anonymous postcards.

 *A moving, heart-pounding examination of the ways abuse can warp body image and strong relationships can help repair the damage.

 *A layered exploration of the ways sexuality can both enslave and free women and of the power dynamics involved when women’s sexuality is exploited.